Wright StreetDeck: StreetDeck Electroliner

 From 2023, a facelifted version of the StreetDeck was introduced, with the front fascia and windscreen area of the bus entirely redesigned to a more rounded appearance.
 A similar redesigned fascia also introduced on Wright GB Kite Electroliners ordered by Abellio London, with both Wrightbus models receiving these modifications to comply with the Transport for London Bus Safety Standard.
 By July 2025, a tri-axle variant of the StreetDeck Electroliner was in development for export markets in Continental Europe, Asia and Ocenaia, with production of tri-axle models underway in both Wrightbus' Ballymena factory and another factory in Malaysia.

 Wrightbus announced the launch of a second-generation Electroliner driveline in November 2025, which primarily saw Forsee Power's NMC batteries replaced with slimmer 442 kWh lithium iron phosphate (LFP) batteries manufactured by CATL, extending the StreetDeck Electroliner's range up to 275 mi and additionally allowing for a lower floor height.
 Other upgrades for the StreetDeck Electroliner include a 75-minute 380kW 'rapid charging' time compared to the previous three hours, a new Voith Electrical Drive System and a new Grayson Thermal Systems HVAC system compliant with TfL standards.

-Of the 91 StreetDeck Electroliner BEVs delivered to the Oxford Bus Company between late 2023 and early 2024, 62 were facelifted models branded for use on the Oxford SmartZone enhanced partnership.
-StreetDeck Electroliner BEVs delivered to Abellio London's successor, Transport UK London Bus, from early 2024 were also delivered with the facelifted front fascia, the first such examples to enter service in London, and Go North West took delivery of 19 facelift StreetDeck Electroliners for Bee Network franchised bus services in the Metropolitan Borough of Bury in late 2024.
+Of the 91 StreetDeck Electroliners delivered to the Oxford Bus Company between late 2023 and early 2024, 62 were facelifted models branded for use on the Oxford SmartZone enhanced partnership.
+StreetDeck Electroliners delivered to Abellio London's successor, Transport UK London Bus, from early 2024 were also delivered with the facelifted front fascia, the first such examples to enter service in London.